simoncblyth/opticks/notes/optix7-preparation-overview.rst

 How much of a separation between rendering and simulation ?
 --------------------------------------------------------------

-* rendering means the ability to save jpg files viewing geometry, so it adds no dependencies
+* raytrace rendering means the ability to save jpg files viewing geometry, it adds no dependencies
 * separation is just for clarity of organization, no strong technical need